jeremiah-c-leary/eda-log-file-warning-suppressor/docs/source/usage.rst

 This can be useful when creating a suppression rule file.
 It reports the results to the screen and only shows warnings which have not been suppressed.

-This subcommand can also be used to support a continuous integration (CI) flow using the *--junit* option.
-The *--junit* option will create a JUnit XML file which can be read by CI tools.

 The arguments for the subcommand can be listed using the *-h* option:

 .. code-block:: bash